Your Best Source For Learning About And Protecting Yourself from Ticks

-Our sources are the preeminent authorities in the field of entomology who assure us that our presentation materials are sound, realistic and based on fact.
-It’s a pleasure to deal with scientists from such locations as Harvard Medical School of Tropical Diseases, Ohio State University Department of Entomology and Oklahoma State Department of Entomology to name but a few.
+Our website is created with the help of top experts in the field of entomology, with a specialty of ticks.
+It’s a pleasure to deal with these dedicated scientists from such locations as Harvard Medical School of Tropical Diseases, Ohio State University Department of Entomology and Oklahoma State Department of Entomology to name but a few.

-To begin with, ticks don’t fly, jump or blow around with the wind; these suspects are not ticks.
+Ticks are not superbugs but they are persistent.
+To begin with, ticks don’t fly, jump or blow around with the wind; these suspects would not be ticks.
 Ticks are slow and lumbering, while spiders are quick and nimble.
-They are small, very patient and amazing in their capacity to locate their host/prey.
-Their purpose in life is only to propagate their species and unknowingly pass diseases to those hosts they feed on.
-They don’t feed often, but when they do, they can acquire disease agents form one host and pass it to another host at a later feeding.
-Their sensory organs are complex and they can determine trace amounts of gases, such as carbon dioxide left by warm-blooded animals and man.
-They can sense the potential host's presence from long distances and even select their ambush site based upon their ability to identify paths that are well traveled.
+They are small, patient and amazing in their capacity to locate their host/prey.
+Their sole purpose is to propagate their species and unknowingly pass diseases to the hosts they feed on.
+They don’t feed often, but when they do, they can acquire the disease from one host generally an animal and pass it to another animal or human at a later feeding.
+Their sensory organs located on their front legs called the Hallers organ are complex.
+They can sense trace amounts of gases, such as carbon dioxide emitted by warm-blooded animals and humans.
+These trace amounts can remain on trails and areas traveled by aminals and humans for several days so when the tick selects their ambush site it is not by accident.

-Although the number of tick species is in the hundreds, there are relatively few ticks that interact with mankind and domestic animals causing harm.
+While there are hundreds of tick species, very few ticks interact with humans and domestic animals causing harm.
 While most ticks limit their host selection, others are opportunistic feeders and will feed on almost any accessible host.
-A tick, which feeds on a select host group, will move infective agents within that group.
+A tick which feeds on a select host group will move disease within that group.
 However, when a tick is a nonselective feeder, it can transmit disease agents from one host group to another.
 These nonselective ticks pose the largest threat of infection in man.

-Ticks generally are not born with disease agents but rather acquire them during various feedings.
-They then pass the disease on to other animals and mankind during subsequent feedings.
-When an infection moves from an animal host to a human it is called zoonosise.
-Lyme disease, babiosisos, erlichiosious and tularemia are examples of such diseases.
+Ticks generally are not born with diseases but rather acquire them during various feedings.
+They then pass the diseases on to other animals and mankind during subsequent feedings.
+Lyme disease,

-Ticks have life cycles that involve three distinct life stages of development- larval (infant), nymph (immature) and adult (mature).
+Ticks have life cycles that have three stages of development- larval (infant), nymph (immature) and adult (mature).
 The ticks known for the greatest quantity of disease infections are the Ixodes group.
-The group consists of many ticks but the ones of most concern are ixodes scapolarius, ixodes pacificus, ixodes damini, and ixodes ricionoiuse.
+The group consists of many ticks but the ones of most concern are

 PREVENT THE BITE BY USE OF THE DOD SYSTEM